ironmansoftware/plinqo/README.md

 ## Methods

-PLINQ provides methods for numerous LINQ extension methods.
+plinqo provides methods for numerous LINQ extension methods.

 - All
 - Any